 Some students live with a local family in their home, in homestay accommodation.
 Students are provided with their own bedroom and most meals, and the chance to build a relationship with a local family.
 Homestay accommodation is typically further from campus.

-University of Otago Language Centre and Foundation Year manage homestays.
+The University of Otago Pathway programme and Language Centre manage homestays.

-As part of the application process for Residential Colleges, you will need to get a teacher to complete a Common Confidential Reference Form (CRCC) or two character references if you have left school more than two years ago.
+As part of the application process, you will need to get a teacher to complete a Common Confidential Reference Form (CCRF) or two character references if you have left school more than two years ago.

 Do not delay in getting this form completed as your application will not be processed until the Accommodation Office has received it.